aturling/dirt-module/README.md

   portal pages.
 Also sets the project start year (defaults to year that module was installed).

-* *Site ID lookup* Provides a form to search for Site IDs matching a given habitat type and participant full name.
+* *Site ID lookup*: Provides a form to search for Site IDs matching a given habitat type and participant full name.

 If the DIRT DataTable module is installed, a third option will appear